 However, being a landlord can be stressful and costly.
 If you are looking for short-term investments with high profits, renting your home may not be in your best interest.
 Selling would give you a large amount of cash to use to purchase a new property or invest elsewhere.

-Being a landlord is hard work, but may be worth it in the long run.
-Instead of trying to manage a rental property from a distance, talk to a property manager.
+Being a landlord is hard work but may be worth it in the long run.
+Instead of managing a rental property from a distance, talk to a property manager.
 They’ll save you time, money, and headaches.

 However, not everyone is landlord material.
 Sometimes selling really is the best option.
-Talk to a financial professional to help you come up with what works best for your situation.
+Talk to a financial professional to help you develop what works best for your situation.